willhoag/AnimTools/README.md

-whTools
+AnimTools
 =======

-A package of maya scripts
+A Maya Package for Animators